Abhimanyu Rajp: Under-19 career

-Rajp captained the Southern California Cricket Association's Under-19 team from its creation in 2002 until 2006.
-He was also the captain of USA's South West Region Under-19 team from 2004 to 2006, which participates in the annual USA National Under-19 Tournaments.
-He was part of the first generation of USA cricketers in the Under-19 structure of USA that started with the first Under-19 National Tournament in 2004.
+Rajp captained the Southern California Cricket Association's Under-19 team and the USA's South West / West Region Under-19 team from 2004 to 2006.
+Rajp was part of the first generation of USA cricketers in the Under-19 structure of USA that started with the first Under-19 National Tournament held in Los Angeles in 2004.
 Rajp went on to make the national under-19 team in 2005.

-Rajp first represented the United States national cricket team at the ICC Americas Under-19 Championship in 2005 against Canada, Bermuda, Cayman Islands and Argentina.
+Rajp first represented the United States national cricket team at the 2005 ICC Americas Under-19 Championship in 2005 against Canada, Bermuda, Cayman Islands and Argentina.
 Rajp was particularly successful against Bermuda, taking 5 for 7, due to which Bermuda was all out for a rather small target of 87 and USA coasted to victory by eight wickets.
 The very next day, Rajp took another five-for (5 for 45), against Argentina in a seven-wicket victory before USA registered its final victory of the tour against Cayman Islands to seal a sweep of the tournament and made history by clinching a spot in the 2006 ICC Under-19 Cricket World Cup for the first time, in Sri Lanka.
-At that tournament, Rajp became the first American cricketer to become the MVP of any U-19 tournament involving USA.
-He grabbed the best bowler of the tournament and two man of the match awards.
-Rajp ended the tournament with a tournament-high 11 wickets in four games and marked his arrival.
+At that tournament, Rajp became the first American cricketer to become the first MVP of a U-19 tournament involving Team USA.
+He grabbed the MVP honors as well as the Best Bowler of the tournament along with two man of the match awards, ending the tournament with 11 wickets.

-Rajp's first major test came in the form of the 2006 ICC Under-19 Cricket World Cup in Sri Lanka, in which he was promoted to be the vice-captain of the United States Under-19 cricket team due to his performances at the ICC Americas Under-19 Championship and National Under-19 Tournaments.
-He had a successful World Cup campaign and finished the tournament as one of the leading wicket takers for the US and also landed himself in the top 10 wicket takers for the entire tournament, in number of wickets taken.
-His most notable performance came against an ICC full-member nation, New Zealand, when he took the first (and the only until date) five-wicket haul for the USA against a full member nation.
+Rajp's major international test came in the form of the 2006 ICC Under-19 Cricket World Cup in Sri Lanka, in which he was promoted to be the vice-captain of the United States Under-19 cricket team due to his performances at the ICC Americas Under-19 Championship and National Under-19 Tournaments.
+Rajp had a successful World Cup campaign and finished the tournament as one of the leading wicket takers for the US and also landed himself in the top 10 wicket takers for the 2006 edition (in number of wickets taken).
+His most notable performance came against an ICC full-member nation, New Zealand, when he took the first USA U19 five-wicket haul for the USA against a full member nation (NZ).
 United States of America Cricket Association's administration problems soon after the 2006 ICC Under-19 Cricket World Cup resulted in a two-year ban imposed by cricket's governing body, International Cricket Council.
 Rajp's name slowly faded away on the national circuit and was off the radar for the next few years before making his resurgence in 2010.